Throughout the centuries the Frisians have a reputation for being mixed up with animal species.

 - herring gull (en); Silbermöwe (de); sølvmåge (da); zilvermeeuw (ne); sulverkob/kôb (mf)

 The herring gull deserves a bit more attention.
-Not only is listed on the list of endangered species, it is also the companion of the coastal dweller, for better or worse.
-Read our blog post Rats with wings or Masters of the Sky.
-For more birds you can encounter hiking the Frisia Coast Trail, find here on Pinterest the album Fûgelguod Top 50, with bird names in Mid-Frisian, Dutch and English.
+Not only is it placed on the list of endangered species, it is also the companion of the coastal dweller, for better or worse.
+Read our post Rats with wings or Masters of the Sky.
+More birds you can encounter hiking the Frisia Coast Trail, please find here on Pinterest the album Fûgelguod Top 50, with bird names in Mid-Frisian, Dutch and English languages.

 - mud shark (en); Dornhai (de); pighaj (da); doornhaai (ne); doarnhaai (mf)